 Sparked by high-profile corporate scandals in financial reporting and the collapse of the banking, investing and housing industries, companies are searching for skilled professionals to fill important auditing jobs so they can comply with tougher standards and position their companies for future growth.
 Taught by experienced auditing professionals, this auditing concentration prepares you to pursue auditing jobs with confidence.
 You'll learn:

 The MS in Accounting with an auditing concentration is a minimum 36-credit degree program designed for accounting professionals.
-The program includes courses that meet the International Standards on Auditing and earn the 150-credit-hour requirements to sit for the CPA exam in most states.
+The program includes courses that align with the Content and Skill Specification Outlines (CSOs/SSOs) set by the American Institute of Certified Public Accountants (AICPA).

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your master's in accounting at SNHU include: